robert-orlinski/ssml-playground/README.md

 </speak>
 ```

-Interpreting something in specific way.
+Interpreting something in a specific way (as currency, unit, duration, etc.).

 More in [Docs](https://cloud.google.com/text-to-speech/docs/ssml#say%E2%80%91as).